Healthy Fruit Pizza Recipe

 - Add applesauce at little at a time, mixing after each addition, until mixture can be formed into a soft, but not sticky, ball.
 See note.

-- Press mixture evenly into a 10-inch diameter circle on a baking sheet or the bottom of a 10-inch springform pan.
+- Press mixture evenly into a 10-inch diameter circle on a baking sheet or the bottom of a 9-inch to 10-inch springform pan.

 - Arrange fruit over filling.
 (Or, to save time, mix all fruit together and spoon over top pizza.)